Exempted and Conditionally Exempted Discharges

 The Co-permittees are currently implementing the BMPs described in the Conditionally Exempted Discharges: Classification and Control Measures report.
 They have made the BMPs part of their standard operating procedures for municipal activities.
 They are requiring businesses and contractors and encouraging residents to comply with these BMPs, and they have included the BMPs in conditions of approval for development projects where applicable.

 A separate guidance document was developed for the conditionally exempt discharges related to water utility operation and maintenance (O&M) planned, unplanned and emergency potable water discharges.
-MRP Provision C.15.b.iii contains specific BMPs, monitoring and reporting requirements that apply to potable water discharges from the Co-permittee water utility O&M activities to the extent a Co-permittee is a water purveyor.
-The Program finalized the Water Utility Operation and Maintenance Discharge Pollution Prevention Plan (WUDPPP) in early 2011.
 The objective of the WUDPPP guidance document is to provide water utility personnel and service contractors with the knowledge and tools necessary to minimize adverse environmental impacts, from their operation and maintenance activities.
-The WUDPPP was updated in August 2012 to reflect a new conditionally exempt category "Low Impact Planned Potable Water Release".
+The previous MRP (Order R2-2009-0074) contained specific BMPs, monitoring and reporting requirements that apply to potable water discharges from the Co-permittee water utility O&M activities to the extent a Co-permittee is a water purveyor.
+The current MRP no longer contains requirements for planned and unplanned potable water discharges.
+Instead owners and operators of Drinking Water Systems obtain coverage under the State Drinking Water System Discharges to Waters of the U.S. General Permit (Order WQ 2014-0194-DWQ).
+The WUDPPP was updated in February 2016 to reflect the new Permit requirements.
 The most recent version of the WUDPPP can be found here.